Run for OPALCO's board

 ALL Co-op Members vote in all elections regardless of their home island.

 OPALCO board meeting are typically the third Thursday of each month starting at 8:30 am.
-Due to health concerns, all OPALCO meetings are done virtually via Zoom.
+OPALCO meetings are typically done virtually on Zoom.

 In the Document Library, an extensive collection of governance, financial and policy documents.